kaizen3582/About-Me/README.md

 # Hello, My name is Carole Cachero

-I'm an inspiring Information Security Analyst and I'm currently learning Python.
+I'm an inspiring Information Security Analyst and I'm currently learning Python.<br>
 I plan to learn the full stack and build cool projects!